The 30–45 y.o. Woman’s Guide to Lagos Portugal

 Estúdio Vegetariano

 Everything is beautifully presented and is hearty, wholesome and homemade.
-The Lasagne is delicious but also heavy, I can never finish it.
+The Lasagne is delicious and wholesome, I can never finish it.

 Restaurante São Roque

-This beach front restaurant is never very busy, but we think its totally underrated.
+This beach front restaurant is never very busy, and we think its totally underrated.
 They have fresh fish, great pastas (also vegetarian) and friendly service.

-The Green Room Mexican restaurants are always fun, and have something for everyone.
+The Green Room Mexican restaurants are always fun and have something for everyone.
 I will never say no to a Margarita and a Taco.
-And on Tuesdays free taco with your cocktail!
+And on Tuesdays (til 19:00) you get a free taco with every cocktail or beer pint.
+I’m no less excited about it every week!

-Restaurant Reis For Portuguese food, this well established restaurant is my favourite
+Restaurant Reis For Portuguese food, this well established restaurant is my pic.
+Its family owned with friendly service, and one of the longest established restaurants in town.

-Casa Mae On the other end of the scale, Casa Mae is a good spot for a romantic dinner in a nicely designed setting, with interesting (and delicious) dishes.
+Orta at Casa Mae On the other end of the scale, Casa Mae Hotel’s “Orta” is a good spot for a romantic dinner in a nicely designed setting with interesting (and delicious) dishes.
+They have a vegetable garden and much of the produce comes from there.

 Still on my list to try, but I´ve heard great things: The Seasonal, Ciuccio Italian, Azimute.